segrelab/Dukovski_et_al_2024/README.md

-# Dukovski_2023_Cell_Systems
+# Dukovski et al. (2024)
-COMETS input file to reproduce the results and figures in Dukovski et al. Cell Systems 2023
+COMETS input files to reproduce the results and figures in: